Why You Should Run a Home Energy Audit

 A professional home energy assessment may cost a few hundred dollars should you search for one yourself.
 However, many states and cities often provide rebates or even no-cost energy assessments to encourage residents to be more energy efficient.

 Search online for your state or local government's energy program to see if you qualify, or contact your electricity or gas utility company to see if they offer a similar program.
+South Carolina offers a variety of financial assistance options including low-interest loans, tax incentives, utility incentives, and sometimes grants.
 Energy audits that are part of a local program often include some freebies such as low-wattage light bulbs, faucet aerators and smart power strips to get you off to a great start on lowering your utility bills.

 You may also be eligible for rebates and special subsidies to insulate your home or replace the windows, so be sure to ask your energy auditor about any special savings to help prioritize which projects to work on first.